amit08255/react-standalone-microfrontend/6. react-web-component-dynamic-hooks/README.md

 # React Web Component Load Dynamic

 This project is a simple example of loading `Web Component` dynamically at runtime in `React` application.
+It also demonstrate how to update and share props from state in `Web Component`.

 ## Building the Standalone Component JS File